ShenMinXu/LearningTensorFlow/README.md

 # LearningTensorFlow
-learn how to user tensorflow to build deep learning model
+learn how to use tensorflow to build deep learning model